harshad-kakadiya/travel_pack.ai/EXAMPLES_STATIC_CHECKS.md

 ## Confirmation of CTA Text:

-✅ The primary call-to-action button at the bottom of the static `/examples` page now reads: "Start your Travel Pack" and links to `/plan`
+✅ The primary call-to-action button at the bottom of the static `/examples` page now reads: "Start your Travel Brief" and links to `/plan`
 ✅ The call-to-action button inside the preview modal on the static `/examples` page also links to `/plan`

 ## Bullet Checklist Comparing Static Page vs. Step-2: